-At the time the Latino Economic Development Center (LEDC), a locally-based non-profit focused on creating economic opportunities for Latinos, had recently started an Organic Farm Training Program for Latino farmers in Minnesota.
-They organized worker-cooperatives around the state and trained farmers in business and organic farming management.
-The LEDC also worked with participating farmers to access start-up loans and facilitate rent and purchase of land.
+At the time, the Latino Economic Development Center (LEDC), a locally-based non-profit focused on creating economic opportunities for Latinos, had recently started an Organic Farm Training Program for Latino farmers in Minnesota.
+They organized worker cooperatives around the state and trained farmers in business and organic farm management.
+The LEDC also worked with participating farmers to access start-up loans to facilitate rent and purchase of land.

 At that time, Stone’s Throw, whose sales had grown rapidly through an 80-member CSA, a farmers' market, and sales to a handful of restaurants, was having trouble meeting demand.
 In addition, due to the poor, nutrient deprived soils and space limitations, Stone’s Throw had difficulty growing ‘heavy-feeders’ and crops that take up a lot of space - like cabbage, broccoli, cucumbers, summer squash, winter squash, melons, eggplant, and potatoes.
-Agua Gorda Coop, the first farm to go through the LEDC training program had found a large market for their tomatillos through La Loma Tamales, but had difficulty breaking into the local food marketplace (like Food Coops and local food restaurants), which offers much fairer prices for produce.
-Cala Farm, run by the LEDC’s main farm trainer Rodrigo Cala, was selling broccoli to Coop Partners and had tried starting a CSA, but had found it too labor intensive to handle the communication with CSA customers and to grow all the crops required for a CSA box.
+Agua Gorda Co-op, the first farm to go through the LEDC training program, had found a large market for their tomatillos through La Loma Tamales, but had difficulty breaking into the local food marketplace (i.e. grocery co-ops and local food restaurants), which offers much fairer prices for produce.
+Cala Farm, run by the LEDC’s main farm trainer Rodrigo, was selling broccoli to Co-op Partners and had tried starting a CSA, but had found it too labor intensive to handle the communication with CSA customers and to grow all the crops required for a CSA box.

 The combination of the diversity of the farms’ niche crops and mutual need to access fair-paying markets was the impetus for starting Shared Ground.
-Collaboratively marketing and distributing, they decided, was the most effective way to access fairer markets and grow the crops each individual farm was good at growing.
-With help from the LEDC and co-op consultants the farmers set up a producers cooperative, which is now Shared Ground Farmers Cooperative.
+Collaboratively marketing and distributing their produce, they decided, was the most effective way to access fairer markets and grow the crops each individual farm was good at growing.
+With help from the LEDC and co-op consultants, the farmers set up a producers' cooperative, which is now Shared Ground Farmers Cooperative.

-Today, Shared Ground collaboratively markets the eight owner-members’ produce as well as produce from an additional ten partner farms to their CSA, thirty restaurant accounts, food co-ops, the Minneapolis Public School System, and wholesale accounts.
+Today, Shared Ground collaboratively markets the 7 owner-members’ produce as well as produce from an additional 10-15 partner farms to their CSA, restaurant accounts, grocery co-ops, the Minneapolis, St Paul and Columbia Heights Public School Systems, and wholesale accounts.